-The peregrine falcon, also known as the peregrine, and also as the duck hawk in North America, is a widespread bird of prey.
+The peregrine falcon, aka the peregrine or the duck hawk, is a widespread bird of prey.
 Their name comes from the Latin word peregrinus, which means “to wander.”
 This bird is one of the most widely distributed species in the world.
 It is found on every continent except Antarctica.
-This bird is the fastest animal on the planet, by a landslide!
-Read more about these fascinating birds of prey.
+This bird is the fastest avian on the planet, by a landslide!
+Fortunately, these avian speedsters are listed as Least Concern by the IUCN.

 First the Stats…